Boakye502/SHOPPING-DASHBOARD--EXCEL/README.md

 The project answers crucial questions and help the company make data driven decisions.😄

 **_Disclaimer_** : Datasets is just a dummy dataset to demonstrate capababilities of Microsoft Excel, It doesnt demonstrate any company.

+## Overview

+The Excel Shopping Dashboard is designed to help analysis and visualize shopping-related data.
+It offers:

+1.Interactive charts to visualize purchases and customer demographics.
+2. Pivot tables and charts for dynamic data analysis.
+3. Easy-to-use filters for customizing views

 ## Analysis
 1. Data Cleaning: Preprocess the dataset to handle missing values and outliers.😫